 If the referee has played advantage and it was anticipated that the team taking the advantage is not gaining an advantage, the referee will stop, call it back and then issue a card if the offense is deemed serious enough.

-Can a referee cancel a match?
+Can a referee cancel a Game?

 What happens if the ball hits the referee in soccer 2021?

-The laws of the game state that the ball is out of play if it touches a match referee and stays in the field of play and teams have an advantage in attack or the ball hits the referee and goes into the goal.
+The laws of the game state that the ball is out of play if it touches a game referee and stays in the field of play and teams have an advantage in attack or the ball hits the referee and goes into the goal.

 What happens if a referee scores a goal?